omar-florez/scratch_mlp/docs/index.md

 ---
 layout: page
-title: One LEGO at a time&#58; Explaining the Math of how neural networks learn
+title: One LEGO at a time&#58; Explaining the Math of How Neural Networks Learn
 tagline:
 description: Tutorial on back-propagation
 ---